-Your search for the terms listed below returned 157 results.
-This is page 4 of 11.
+Your search for the terms listed below returned 181 results.
+This is page 4 of 13.

 - (-) Remove Technology User filter Technology User

-Shea Tanis, Associate Director of the Coleman Institute for Cognitive Disabilities, led a discussion of why technology and information access is a critical right for everyone, and how technology solutions are changing employment opportunities for people with cognitive disabilities.
+Dr. Shea Tanis, Associate Director of the Coleman Institute for Cognitive Disabilities, recently joined PEAT to discuss why technology access is everyone’s right, and how tech solutions are changing employment opportunities for people with cognitive disabilities.